 Homeleigh Grove Olives is located on the ACT/NSW border a few kms north of Canberra and within sight of Canberra’s landmark Black Mountain Tower.
 Planting of the olive trees commenced in 1999 and each year the grove has continued to grow.

 They are a small grove of about 2000 trees and produce a wide range of olive products.
 Progressively building a sustainable grove with minimum irrigation and use of organically recognised fertilizers and pesticides.

 Most trees are for oil production, but about 150 trees were specifically planted for table fruit.
 These include manzanilla, azapa, seveillano, koroneiki, benito, verdale, and more recently bouroni, Hardy’s mammoth, volos and kalamata.
-The table olives must be carefully hand picked to avoid bruising.

 Homeleigh Grove produces two labels – Homeleigh Grove and Lowanna’s Paddock.
 Many products are available for sale.